open-component-model/ocm-k8s-toolkit/docs/adr/artifacts.md

 The following discussion concerns two major topics:
 - How to store and reference the single layer OCI artifacts.
 - How to setup the internal OCI registry and which one to use.

-There are several options on how to proceed with the replacement and implementation that are discussed below.

 ## Decision Drivers